EU plan could push up access costs for broadband challengers

 By Foo Yun Chee

-BRUSSELS Smaller telecoms providers may have to pay more to rent space on networks owned by former monopolies as part of efforts to boost the fiber broadband rollout, a European Commission document seen by Reuters showed.
+BRUSSELS, Nov 30 Smaller telecoms providers may have to pay more to rent space on networks owned by former monopolies as part of efforts to boost the fibre broadband rollout, a European Commission document seen by Reuters showed.

 The Commission's recommendation came after strong criticism from major operators, such as Telecom Italia SpA, forced it to backtrack from an initial proposal to cut such access charges to legacy copper networks.